mhubig/atlassian-stash/README.md

     $ docker run -it --rm --link atlassian_database_1:db -v $(pwd):/tmp \
         postgres sh -c 'pg_restore -U stash -h "$DB_PORT_5432_TCP_ADDR" \
         -n public -w -d stash /tmp/stash.dump'

+## Restoring with the fabfile or bup

+All commands have to be launched from within the root folder of the app.

+`/srv/data/stash`

+### Show all possible restore points:

+`sudo BUP_DIR=$(pwd)/backup bup ls stashbackup`

+### Restore latest backup:

+With the fabfile:
+`sudo fab restore`

+Without the fabfile:
+`sudo BUP_DIR=$(pwd)/backup bup restore`

+### Restore a specific backup:

+With the fabfile:
+`sudo fab restore:revision='2015-03-26-123711'`

+Without the fabfile:
+`sudo BUP_DIR=$(pwd)/backup bup restore stashbackup/2015-03-26-123711/$(pwd)`

+### Restore to a different folder than stashbackup

+By default bup will restore the backup to a folder called stashbackup.
+To restore to another folder you can use the -C flag or pass 'destination' to the fabfile.

+With the fabfile:
+sudo fab restore:destination='anotherlocation'

+Without the fabfile:
+sudo BUP_DIR=$(pwd)/backup bup restore -C anotherlocation stashbackup/latest/$(pwd)